Saturday, May 23, 2026

 You can’t believe her

-And I can’t believe you,
+and I can’t believe you,

 the way your eyes light up after all these years